dedale/SAFE-BuildViewer/README.md

 I need to extend current API to include build progress info.

-I add the type BuildProgress for this matter:
+I add the type `BuildProgress` for this matter:

-* Server: host currently processing this request.
+* `Server`: host currently processing this request.
-* Start: time when this request was removed from queue.
+* `Start`: time when this request was removed from queue.
-* ExpectedMin: expected duration in minutes.
+* `ExpectedMin`: expected duration in minutes.
-* Errors: list of errors found in log.
+* `Errors`: list of errors found in log.

-In BuildStatus (list of build requests), I now use a tuple where the second parameter is a BuildProgress option.
+In `BuildStatus` (list of build requests), I now use a tuple where the second parameter is a `BuildProgress` option.
 This allows me to use the same list for the requests still in queue and the ones currently running.

 [35a2246d](https://github.com/dedale/SAFE-BuildViewer/commit/35a2246d120054cb92c02628751250d18f7b46e9)